Endemic, epidemic, pandemic: what's the difference? | DW | 30.12.2021

 The terms epidemic and pandemic normally refer to infectious diseases.
 However, because it conveys a need for urgent action, noncommunicable diseases or unhealthy habits are sometimes referred to as epidemics as well.

-The term has even been used to describe the increase of criminal behavior in society with media referring to an "epidemic of rape".
-However, it has been noted by some that this misuse of the word distracts from the responsibility of the perpetrators.
+The term has even been used to describe the increase of criminal behavior in society with media referring to an "epidemic of rape."
+However, some note that this misuse of the word distracts from the responsibility of the perpetrators.